 The University is in a heavily regulated environment.
 Compliance with laws is important as a matter of principle.
 Members of the University Community will conduct University activities in compliance with applicable laws, regulations, and University policies and procedures.
 Administrators, supervisors, and faculty are responsible for teaching and monitoring compliance.
-When questions arise pertaining to interpretation or applicability of policy, the individual with a question should contact the appropriate individual or office that has oversight responsibility for the policy.
+When questions arise about the interpretation or applicability of policy, the individual with a question should contact the appropriate individual or office with oversight responsibility for the policy.